 - Accessories for exit devices

 Note: This list does not imply suitability of any device for fire or escape door use.

 The device and its accessories must be chosen taking account of the type of user:

-- Devices intended for use by the general public should be CE Marked to BS EN 1125 – Panic exit devices operated by a horizontal bar, and preferable provided with additional product certification by an approved third party certification body.
+- Devices intended for use by the general public should be CE Marked to BS EN 1125: 2008 – Panic exit devices operated by a horizontal bar, and preferably provided with additional product certification by an approved third-party certification body.

-- Devices for use by trained personnel should be CE Marked to BS EN 179 – Emergency exit devices operated by a lever handle or push-pad, and preferably provided with additional product certification by an approved third party certification body.
+- Devices for use by trained personnel should be CE Marked to BS EN 179: 2008 – Emergency exit devices operated by a lever handle or push-pad, and preferably provided with additional product certification by an approved third-party certification body.